Mario (franchise): Hudson

 Hudson Soft released two games based on Mario Bros. and another similar to Super Mario Bros.

 Mario Bros.
 Special is a video game released in 1984 for the Japanese computers NEC PC-6001mkII, NEC PC-6601, NEC PC-8801, FM-7 and Sharp X1.
 It is a remake of the original Mario Bros., with new stages, mechanics and gameplay.

 Punch Ball Mario Bros. is a video game released in 1984 for the Japanese computers NEC PC-6001mkII, NEC PC-6601, NEC PC-8801, FM-7 and Sharp X1.
-It is similar to the original Mario Bros., but featured a new gameplay mechanic of "punch balls", small balls which Mario and Luigi can kick into enemies to stun them, instead of hitting them from below, as in the original.
+It is similar to the original Mario Bros. but featured a new gameplay mechanic of "punch balls", small balls which Mario and Luigi can kick into enemies to stun them, instead of hitting them from below, as in the original.

-Hudson Soft was originally responsible for the Mario Party series until Mario Party DS in 2007, but as of March 2012 this has been taken over by NDcube since Hudson has become a part of Konami.
+Hudson Soft was originally responsible for the Mario Party series until Mario Party DS in 2007, but as of March 2012, this has been taken over by NDcube since Hudson has become a part of Konami.
 Many of Hudson's employees now work for NDcube.

 Philips

 Three games were planned for development by Philips Interactive Media for use on its CD-i machine: Super Mario's Wacky Worlds, Hotel Mario, and Mario Takes America.
-Only Hotel Mario was released; Super Mario's Wacky Worlds and Mario Takes America were eventually cancelled.
+Only Hotel Mario was released; Super Mario's Wacky Worlds and Mario Takes America were eventually canceled.
 Philips was given permission to use Nintendo characters in CD-i games due to their taking part in developing an unreleased add-on for the Super Nintendo Entertainment System (SNES).
-Hotel Mario did not gain much success, with Nintendo rarely acknowledging it as part of the Mario series.
+Hotel Mario did not gain much success, with Nintendo never acknowledging it as part of the Mario series.

-Super Mario's Wacky Worlds is a cancelled video game planned for the CD-i, developed by NovaLogic, which attempted to duplicate the gameplay of Super Mario World.
+Super Mario's Wacky Worlds is a canceled video game planned for the CD-i, developed by NovaLogic, which attempted to duplicate the gameplay of Super Mario World.
 Though the game sprites are based on those in Super Mario World, the level design is based on Earth locations rather than Dinosaur Land.
 Due to the limitations of the CD-i, several features could not be included in the game, such as large numbers of sprites on the screen, and many visual effects.
 The nature of the pointing device controller provides difficult controls for Mario, as the game has the default controls of running and jumping.

 Mario Takes America was proposed about Mario's trip to Hollywood to make his own movie.
-The game's concept initially impressed Philips, but was cancelled due to the company being unsatisfied with the game's development progress.
+The game's concept initially impressed Philips, but was canceled due to the company being unsatisfied with the game's development progress.

 Hotel Mario is a puzzle game developed by Fantasy Factory and published by Philips Interactive Media for the CD-i in 1994.
 The primary characters of the game are Mario and Luigi, who must find Princess Peach by going through seven Koopa Hotels in the Mushroom Kingdom.
 Every hotel is divided into multiple stages, and the objective is to close all doors on each stage.
 The game has been criticized as one of the worst Mario-centered games, mainly because of its cutscenes and simple gameplay.